roryward2003/JobJet/README.md

 3. Go to http://localhost in your browser

+4. You may need to go to https://localhost:8443 and trust the self-created https key

-4. For future executions you can leave out the --build flag in the docker-compose up command
+5. For future executions you can leave out the --build flag in the docker-compose up command

 ## Alternative Usage